Aliases for RNF8 Gene

 GeneCards Summary for RNF8 Gene

 RNF8 (Ring Finger Protein 8) is a Protein Coding gene.
 Diseases associated with RNF8 include Morgagni Cataract.
-Among its related pathways are DNA Double Strand Break Response and Cell Cycle Checkpoints.
+Among its related pathways are DNA Double-Strand Break Repair and SMAD Signaling Network.
 GO annotations related to this gene include protein homodimerization activity and ligase activity.

 UniProtKB/Swiss-Prot for RNF8 Gene